Lonesome Stone Milling, LLC

 Dennis Dochnahl raises organic grains, forages and beef on his family farm northwest of Dodgeville, in Iowa County, Wis.

-We buy grain from our farmers at the summer harvest.
-We clean the grain with our 1947 Clipper Super 29D, an air screen cleaner with 4 screens and 2 fans that sifts and winnows the raw grain.
+Cleaning: We buy grain from our farmers at the summer harvest.
+We clean the grain with our 1947 Clipper Super 29D, below left, an air screen cleaner with 4 screens and 2 fans that sifts and winnows the raw grain.

-Grain Storage: We use 1-ton tote bags that will let the grain breathe after cleaning.
-We can move the bags by forklift.
+Grain Storage: We use 1-ton tote bags that will let the grain breathe in our large warehouse after cleaning.
+We move the bags by forklift.